LoRA vs Full Fine-Tuning

 $ W_0 $ is the weight matrix of the original model and

-One consideration that’s not always covered when talking about LoRA is where you should apply LoRA.
+One consideration that’s not always covered when talking about LoRA is where in the model (i.e. to what weight matrices) you should apply LoRA.
 In transformer models you have many different weight matrices - which ones should you apply LoRA to and why?
 Since LoRA is used for fine-tuning, you’re usually aiming to change the model behavior in some way (without destroying all the knowledge the model learned from pre-training).
-In that sense you want to taget matrics that change model behavior: the attention projections (Q, K, V, O).
-Many times practitioners apply LoRA to the attention weights first, then other weights if needed.
+In that sense you want to target matrices that change model behavior: the attention projections (Q, K, V, O).
+A common approach is to apply LoRA to the attention weights first, then other weights if needed.

 LoRA in code